-If you'll be visiting San Diego this month and have little ones - or prefer the non-scary side of Halloween - you're in luck.
+If you'll be visiting San Diego in October and have little ones - or prefer the non-scary side of Halloween - you're in luck.
 We've gathered our favorite ways to celebrate Halloween in San Diego with kids.
 We've left out all things that could be considered terrifying and instead focused on all the not-so-spooky fun.

 Fun Ways to Celebrate Halloween in San Diego with Kids

 Spending a day among both the cutest and creepiest of animals is always a fun way to celebrate fall.
 This year, your family will be able to take part in HalGLOWeen at the San Diego Zoo for some extra spooky fun.
 On October 27th, 28th and 29th, the zoo will remain open until 8pm.
 Your family will be able to dance to some boogie music and watch special entertainment like Dr. Zoolittle’s “creepy” show.

 Kids 11 and under are welcome to dress up for HalGLOWeen, although we recommend checking out the costume guidelines here.
 The best part is that these festivities are included with your ticket, even your Kids Free San Diego Zoo tickets.
 There’s nothing better than celebrating Halloween in San Diego with kids who get in for free!
 Make sure you purchase your Kids Free in October San Diego Zoo tickets here before you go.

 San Diego Zoo Safari Park’s Creepy Camp Roar & Snore Safari.